Ever wonder where the creators of those big production

 Tip: If your local library does not carry or cannot locate a copy of any of the following books, you can always try submitting an order request to the library.
 They might order a copy, or they might not—their prerogative, of course.

-Tip2: I discount the books by $1 every November and December.
+Tip2: I discount the books by 15% every November and December (works out to about $1 off).
 I don't make any profit off book sales, then, but good for you.

 Click on image for larger view